hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 Setting an environment variable:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use ``export`` followed by the variable name and the value of the variable (separated by the equal sign) to set an environment variable:
+Use ``export`` followed by the variable name and the value of the variable (separated by the equal sign) to :index:`set <environment variables; set, set, export>` an environment variable:

  ::